Bradford Pear Bounty Program

 Local park systems have used thousands of hours of volunteer labor and stretched already tight budgets to remove these and other invasive plants.

 As of January 1, 2023 it is illegal to sell, grow, or plant Bradford and Callery Pear in Ohio.
-The law does not impact existing trees, however, which makes this "bounty" program critical to curbing their spread in Licking County.
+The law does not impact existing trees, however, which makes awareness and incentives programs critical to curbing their spread in Licking County.

 WHY REMOVE YOUR BRADFORD PEAR?